ECEM202A/viar.github.io/docs/report.md

 ### Potential Impact
 If successful, this system will significantly improve the autonomy of visually impaired individuals by enabling them to navigate indoor spaces and retrieve objects independently.
 Technologically, it demonstrates an innovative integration of depth sensing with multi-modal feedback in assistive applications.

-### Challenges
-Key challenges include ensuring the accuracy and responsiveness of object detection, developing intuitive haptic feedback patterns, and adapting the system for various indoor environments with different lighting and layouts.

-### Requirements for Success
-The project requires expertise in computer vision, real-time data processing, haptic feedback design, and software integration.
-Hardware components include the RealSense L515, Apple Watch, and audio devices like AirPods.

-### Metrics of Success
-- **Accuracy**: Correctly identified and localized objects.
-- **Response Time**: Speed from user request to successful object retrieval.
-- **User Satisfaction**: Feedback from user testing.
-- **Reliability**: System performance in different environments.
-- **Ease of Use**: User adaptability to the system.

 ---

 # 2. Related Work